Book Your Spectator Camping

 - Platforms, structures or materials used to erect platforms or viewing structures

-- Anything the event organiser reasonably considers to obstruct the view or jeopardise safety, comfort or experience of other patrons
+- Anything the event organiser reasonably considers to obstruct the view or jeopardise the safety, comfort or experience of other patrons

 - Animals, other than assistance animals recognised under the Disability Discrimination Act 1992 (Cth).
 Evidence may be requested by Summernats and/or security staff